prateekbhatt/userjoy/apps/cdn/README.md

 ## Notes

-#### Modules
-UserJoy allows you to categorize your app into modules, i.e. for a task management app, these could be 'Team' module, 'Task' module.

 #### Events
-Every module should have a set of events, i.e. for the 'Team' module, events could be  'Created New Team', 'Added Team Member' etc.
+Every app should have a set of events, i.e. 'Created New Team', 'Added Team Member' etc.

 ## Javascript API